 The first is their memory foam footbed.
 What can be more comfortable for an all day walk around Paris or Rome than memory foam?
 It’s like two little beds for your feet!

-I also love that they are slip ons and have anti-microbial properties, just the Merrell shoes above.
+I also love that they are slip ons and have anti-microbial properties, just like the Merrell shoes above.
 If you’re heading to Europe in winter, these Jambu shoes would be great!

 Best lightweight walking shoes for hot weather